ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-02-23-DieselVortex.md

 ## Key Terminology

-Before jumping into private conversations of Armenian fraudsters, or the links to Russian LLCs, we will define some key terms which are relevant to this industry.
+Before taking a look at the private conversations of Armenian fraudsters, or the links to Russian LLCs, we will define some key terminology which is relevant to this industry.

 | Term | Definition |
 |------|-----------|